sjoyal/sjoyal.github.io/about/etsy-api.md

 #### Is there a limit to the number of requests I can make?

+    With a public `api_key`, `10_000` requests can be made per 24-hour period; `10` per second Requests made with private authentication (OAuth) are subject to the same limits

   * Is there a way of extending that limit?

-    With a public `api_key`, 10_000 requests can be made per 24-hour period; 10 per second Requests made with private authentication (OAuth) are subject to the same limits
+    Contact [Etsy](developer@etsy.com) if additional requests may be needed.
+      * Estimation of number of daily requests
+      * First investigate use of caching

   * What happens when I hit the limit?

-    403 forbidden, also could indicate request is for private data
+    `403 forbidden`, also could indicate request is for private data

 #### What if there is a lot of data returned?
   * How can I ask for more (or less) data from a request?

-    `limit` and `offset` parameters can be passed with the request to return more than the default of 25 records per page; max per page is 100.
+    `limit` and `offset` parameters can be passed with the request to return more than the default of `25` records per page; max per page is `100`.

   * How do I know that there is more data available?

-    Responses include a `count` field which specifies the total number of records available through pagination; max value is 50_000
+    Responses include a `count` field which specifies the total number of records available through pagination; max value is `50_000`